On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Model descriptions

-\textbf{Training details}
+\paragraph{Architecture} Table \ref{appendix_classifier_architecture} shows the abstracted architecture of the classifier that was used in our experiments.
 We use a swin\_v2\_t architecture with pretrained weights (ImageNet) as the classifier backbone.
+One classifier model was trained on one of the three data sets each.

+\paragraph{Training details}

 The model is trained using early stopping and we use the model from the epoch with the best accuracy on the validation set.
 The model is trained to output two separate classifications.
 The first is a binary classification, indicating if any disease is present or not, and the second one is a classification for the exact class of disease.
 (Since in the Chest X-ray data set and the Brain MRI data set only one disease is available, both heads are returning the same information).
 The classifiers are trained using a cross entropy loss function, weighted by the class counts to account for class imbalance.
 The optimizer used is Adam, with a cosine learning rate schedule.
-Figure \ref{fig_appendix_classifier} shows the loss curves during training of the classifier, as well as the confusion matrix of the model from the epoch with the best results on the validation set.
-Additional hyperparameters are specified in table \ref{tab_classifier_hyperparameters}.
+Fig. \ref{fig_appendix_classifier} shows the loss curves during training of the classifier, as well as the confusion matrix of the model from the epoch with the best results on the validation set.
+Additional hyperparameters are specified in Table \ref{tab_classifier_hyperparameters}.
 All hyperparameters were chosen based on few experimental runs.